Teacher-to-Child Ratio

 • Lucia Ocampo, Child Development Associate

-Pre-kindergarten children learn and participate in a variety of indoor and outdoor educational activities in the curricular areas of language arts, mathematics, science, social/emotional health, physical education, technology, music, and creative arts.
-They will participate in projects and activities by reading books, retelling stories, singing songs, play drama, counting, writing, reading, drawing, painting, dancing, etc. Children explore and investigate materials by touching, smelling, seeing, and hearing.
+Preschool/Pre-kindergarten children learn and participate in various indoor and outdoor educational activities in the curricular areas of language arts, mathematics, science, social/emotional health, physical education, technology, music, and creative arts.
+They will participate in projects and activities by reading books, retelling stories, singing songs, playing drama, counting, writing, reading, drawing, painting, dancing, etc. Children explore and investigate materials by touching, smelling, seeing, and hearing.
 Children learn how to cooperate in a classroom community by sharing and respecting others.